-Explanation of measures
+Explanation of the reasons

 Enagás is aware that it must continue to encourage and facilitate the presence of women in the event of any vacancy arising on the Board, particularly for Independent Directorships.
-In this regard, Enagás complies with article 8 of the Rules and Regulations on the Organisation and Functioning of the Board of Directors, which prescribes that selection procedures must be free of any implied bias against women candidates, and that the Company shall seek out and include women with the target profile among the candidates for Board places.
+In this regard, Enagás complies with article 8 of the Rules and Regulations of the Organisation and Functioning of the Board of Directors, which prescribes that selection procedures must be free of any implied bias against women candidates, and that the Company shall seek out and include women with the target profile among the candidates for Board places.

-At present, three (3) of the fifteen (15) members of the Board of Directors of Enagás, S.A. are women: MARÍA TERESA GARCÍA-MILÁ LLOVERAS, ISABEL SÁNCHEZ GARCÍA and ROSA RODRÍGUEZ DÍAZ.
-ISABEL SÁNCHEZ GARCÍA is also a member of the Audit and Compliance Committee, while MARÍA TERESA GARCÍA-MILÁ LLOVERAS is a member of the Appointments, Remuneration and Corporate Responsibility Committee.
+At present, THREE (3) of the FIFTEEN (15) members of the Board of Directors of Enagás are women: ROSA RODRÍGUEZ DÍAZ, ANA PALACIO VALLELERSUNDI and ISABEL TOCINO BISCAROLASAGA.
+ROSA RODRÍGUEZ DÍAZ is also a member of the Audit and Compliance Committee, while ISABEL TOCINO BISCAROLASAGA is a member of the Appointments, Remuneration and CSR Committee.
+ANA PALACIO VALLELERSUNDI is currently Lead Independent Director.

-C.1.7 Explain how shareholders with significant holdings are represented on the board.
+C.1.7 Explain how shareholders with significant holdings are represented on the

-At present two of the five shareholders with significant holdings are represented on the board.
+At present two of the four shareholders with significant holdings are represented on the Board of Directors.